 One of the most popular and famous of Ireland’s attractions, the Cliffs of Moher are less than a 90-minute drive from Galway.
 Towering more than 700 feet over the Atlantic, they stretch for nearly five miles from Doolin to Hags Head in County Clare, providing some of the most breathtaking views in the country.
 On a clear day, you can see the Aran Islands and the Twelve Bens mountain range in the distance.
 Often times, an Irish harpist will be playing near the edge of the cliffs, complement the sounds of the crashing waves below.

 The mountainous Connemara region offers endless hiking opportunities, with the trek to Diamond Hill in Connemara National Park (about 75 minutes northwest of Galway) considered one of the finest hikes in Ireland.
 The 1,640-foot-high hill rises above the small village of Letterfrack, and from the top one can take a stunning panorama of ocean, island and mountain views.
 On the slopes are a megalithic tomb built by the area’s first farmers some 5,000 years ago and an abandoned 19th-century farm.

-The most visited attraction in the west of Ireland, Kylemore Abbey & Victoria Walled Garden is located in the Connemara region just a little over an hour northwest of Galway.
+The most visited attraction in the west of Ireland, Kylemore Abbey & Victorian Walled Garden is located in the Connemara region just a little over an hour northwest of Galway.
 Once known as Kylemore Castle before the Benedictine order of nuns made it their home in 1920, today it’s open to the public for tours.
 You’ll be able to explore the estate, including rooms in the Abbey, a neo-Gothic Church and mausoleum as well as the Walled Garden.
 The property also includes a tea house, cafe and gift shop.

 Coral Beach (Nearby Hotels)